armaanamatya/DSA/Leetcode/tips&tricks.md

 09-15:
     5.py - Longest Palindromic Substring - foreach char in str, consider it were the middle, consider if pali was odd or even; and expand with pointers
+    647.py - Palindromic Substrings - same as above, consider if string odd or even, and expand as if char were middle [need to count single chars as well]